RonniCarlsen/RonniCarlsen.github.io/README.md

 ## Questions:
 #### On which date was the highest temperature measured?
 #### What are the median of the mean?
-Find the answer in the link below
+Find the answers in the link below
 - [Scatter and box plot of measured temperature](http://RonniCarlsen.github.io/Plots/temp_min_max_avg_scatter.html)

 ## Question: